 10. Via Ferrata Michieli Strobel

-Via ferrata Michieli Strobel takes you to one of the summits in the Pomagnon ridgeline, where you get an elevated view of Cortina D'ampezzo, right in the heart of the Dolomites.
+Via ferrata Michieli Strobel takes you to one of the summits in the Pomagagnon ridgeline, where you get an elevated view of Cortina D'ampezzo, right in the heart of the Dolomites.

-This is one of the easier via ferratas on this list, so if you think the beginner level routes are too easy for you, but you are not sure whether you are just there yet to try something harder, then this route might be for you.
+This is one of the easier via ferratas on this list, so if you think the beginner level routes are too easy for you, but you are not sure whether you are just there yet to try something harder, then this route is your answer!

-It's also a good ferrata for hotter days as a lot of the route stays in shade.
-With that said you should still plan your excursion early in the morning to guarantee the best views.
+It's also a good ferrata for hotter days as a lot of it stays in shade, providing you start early in the morning.
+With that said you should always plan your excursions for as early as possible to guarantee the best views.
 By mid afternoon the summits are often covered in clouds.

 11. Via ferrata Bochette Centrali